livepeer/LIPs/LIPs/LIP-25.md

 The governance contract's design rationale should establish a clear technical foundation to lay the groundwork for an upgrade path to give control over protocol code/parameters to the stakeholders.
 This section provides an example of what such an upgrade path might look like without setting explicit milestones.

-1. Deploy governance contract with the core team multisig as `owner`.
+1. **Deploy governance contract with the core team multisig as `owner`**
-2. Make core team multisig subject to a time delay for most actions (e.g. it might still be interesting to allow the core team to retain the right to pause/unpause the protocol in the early stages)
+2. **Make core team multisig subject to a time delay for parameter updates but have it retain the ability to pause/unpause and do contract upgrades**

 3. Grant access to a binding voting system to alter less sensitive protocol parameters
 4. Hand over control of all protocol parameters to binding voting systems
 5. Allow binding voting systems to execute code updates
-6. Deploy a binding voting system to govern the governance contract's ACL
-7. Remove core team multisig as `owner` and have ACL rules be established by a binding voting system
+7. Remove core team multisig as `owner` and establish a binding voting system or ACL contract as new `owner`.

-**In scope** For this proposal would be **step 1** and **step 2**
+**In scope** for this proposal would be **step 1** and **step 2**

 Step 1 would be completed upon deployment of the Extensible Governance System.
 Step 2 will be decided by the outcome of the initial values discussion [here](https://github.com/livepeer/LIPs/issues/30).

-## Specification Rationale

-A modular ACL list that is actor agnostic allows for maximum extensibility to the governance structure and abstracts any details of how a binding voting systems should look like.
-It merely sets the foundation through which different actors can execute updates to protocol code or parameters.

-It further enables different types of actors or different types of voting systems to have control over different parts of the protocol.
-Different parameters might require different systems, e.g. higher `QUORUM` and `THRESHOLD` values or  different voting schemes than tokenholder voting.

-Facilitating executing batches of staged updates simplifies the upgrade path for both EOA and contract actors and provides full transparency to all stakeholders as to all staged updates, their actors and time delay.

-A modular ACL and time delay allows for interesting mechanics and a clear governance upgrade path to hand control over to binding voting systems.
-The core team can initially retain `owner` access over the protocol contracts but updates subject to the LIP process can already be subject to a time delay as well.
-In future milestones control over certain parameters or code updates can be phased over to the community through a binding voting system.

 ## Initial Parameter Values

 There's mainly two initial values that need to be set

 - The initial `OWNER`
-- The `DELAY` for the first actor, if applicable
+- The `DELAY` for `OWNER` for `FUNCTION` at `TARGET`

-It's established already that the first actor of this governance system will be the Livepeer Inc Multisig.
-Additional actors can be added over time through the Livepeer Governance process.
+It's established already that intial `owner` this governance system will be the Livepeer Inc Multisig.

 `OWNER=0x04746b890d090ae3c4c5df0101cfd089a4faca6c`

-The `DELAY` parameter, when opting for a modular or role-based system can differ based on the action being taken.
-To separate design and initial value discussions a proposal for the initial values can be found [here](https://github.com/livepeer/LIPs/issues/30)

-## Additional Context

-- Initial `DELAY` parameter discussion thread: https://github.com/livepeer/LIPs/issues/30
+As aforementioned it seems reasonable for the initial phase to only impose time delays for parameter updates for the Livepeer Inc Multisig.
+This time delay would have to be greater than the current unbonding period (5760 blocks * 7 = 40320 blocks).

+The initial proposal is to 1.5x this value for parameter updates.
+This gives stakeholders plenty of time to exit the protocol in case they don't agree with a parameter update during the initial phase.
+The value can be later adjusted through the governance system if deemed necessary.

+`DELAY = 5760 blocks x 7 x 150% = 60480 blocks`

+__At recent 12 second blocktimes this results in about a 5,5 day unbonding period and 8,5 day parameter update delay__

 ## Copyright